 700km of railway to reach the mineral port of Nouadhibou for

-The annual average of export in ton is about 10 to 12 million of tons; this ranks Mauritania as the 12th iron ore exporter in the world.
+The annual average of export in ton is about 13 million of tons; this ranks Mauritania as the 12th iron ore exporter in the world.

 The operation of extraction, processing of iron ore to semi-finished products is done by SNIM.
-This has lead to important results for the national economy in terms of employment and income in foreign currencies (the sale of iron ore reached to 204 million dollars in year 2000).
+This has lead to important results for the national economy in terms of employment and income in foreign currencies.

 Mauritania has enormous potentials for copper in the Guelb